 Our current generation is never short of marriage dramas.
 Gone are the days when marriages who would be long-lasting.
 Marriage is no longer an important rite of passage as it used to be in the past.
 Divorcing has become the order of the day.
 A shocking trend has emerged, whereby couples divorce just after a few months of marriage.

 Here are some of the common causes of divorce in Kenya.

 It is definitely the major reason why couples divorce.
-This generally entails having short term or long term extramarital affairs (mpango wa Kando).
-This may be as a result of differences in sexual desires and intimacy.
+This generally entails having a short term or long term extramarital affairs (mpango wa Kando).
+This may be a result of differences in sexual desires and intimacy.

 2. Domestic violence/ abuse

 Unknown to many, domestic violence affects both men and women.
-Domestic violence may be physical, emotional or verbal.
+Domestic violence may be physical, emotional, or verbal.
 In Kenya, the most common form of domestic violence is physical.
 It mostly affects women who find it hard to tolerate physical abuse or any form of violence.
 They, therefore, opt to file for divorce just to save their lives.

 3. Lack of intimacy

 Intimacy is the general feeling of closeness and openness towards someone.
 It not only entails sexuality but can also be physical or emotional intimacy.
 It is never advisable to give your spouse or partner the cold shoulder.
 This may lead to loneliness which in turn causes your marriage to crumble and eventually lead to divorce.